Birendra Kumar Kanodia

 Birendra Kumar Kanodia is a Nepalese politician and member of the Lumbini Provincial Assembly.
 He was elected as parliamentary party leader.
 He is the current leader of the opposition of Lumbini Province.

-Politicial career
+Political career

 He was elected to the Pratinidhi Sabha in the 1999 election on behalf of the Nepali Congress.
 In 2001 he was appointed as Assistant Minister for Water Resources in Sher Bahadur Deuba's expanded cabinet.

 Recently he was elected in a provincial election as a MLA from Kapilvastu constituency 3 sub-constituency 2.